Pre-Apprenticeship Job Readiness Project - Introduction To IT

 -

-The maximum available targeted wage subsidy is $250 per week or $3,000 per participant / 8 weeks.
+The maximum available targeted wage subsidy is $250 per week or $3,000 per participant / 8 week

-- AETS Elder and Tutor and Transportation Support, related Supplies, Safety Gear and IT Tool Kits.
+- AETS Elder and Tutor and Transportation Support, related Supplies, Safety Gear and IT Tool Kits

 Project Staff: